shoryak/web_scraping/README.md

 # task 1
-The file webscraping.py contains python code for scraping a web page for name,organisationname and projectname with template similar to https://summerofcode.withgoogle.com/archive/2019/projects/
+The file webscraping.py contains python code for scraping a web page for name,organisationname and projectname which has layout similar to

+https://summerofcode.withgoogle.com/archive/2019/projects/

 ## Instructions